robertsonedward52/Javascript-Complete-Full-Stack/readme.md

 ... and much more!

-I encourage you to watch the freely available first lesson titled "Where Do We Begin?" to get a better feel for the course.

-This course may be brand new, but this isn’t my first time teaching.
-I’ve led training sessions for Fortune 500 companies and I’ve already helped over 65,000 people on Udemy and received the following feedback:

-"Brad definitely has some of the best techniques to embed the lesson into your mind… hands down these are the best tutorials I have had the opportunity to view."

 "Presentation is concise without being tedious… you honestly feel that you have a thorough understanding of the subject."

-"…[Brad] explained the process.
-Not memorize this or that, he explained the process.
-If you're looking to take a course to understand the foundations of creating websites, look no further."

 Become highly valuable and relevant to the companies that are hiring JavaScript developers; in one convenient place alongside one instructor.
 If you're ready to begin coding your own applications from the ground up - I'll see you on the inside!